ducktyper/countdown/README.md

 ### Task 3
 #### TODO
-Checkout to the start point of the Task 3
+Checkout to the start point of Task 3
 ```ruby
 git checkout task3
 ```